xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 </code>
 </pre>
 </div>

-**Note**: "show subscriber running-config" is the same CLI used on ASR9k integrated BNG, so ignore- Suffix indicates the configuration item can be added by aaa server only, from the output as there is no direct interaction of cnBNG UP with AAA.
-{: .notice--info}

 **Note**: The ACL and QoS policies applied on subscriber interface must be defined on ASR9k (cnBNG UP), prior to subscriber session bring-up.
 {: .notice--info}